Wanted Dead or a Wild by Hacksaw Gaming — Full Review

 The game offers three distinct bonus modes, each with different risk/reward profiles and buy-in costs — a design approach unique in this comparison.
 Where most slots have one bonus with one mechanic, Wanted Dead or a Wild gives players a choice between Sticky Wilds (80x), enhanced DuelReels (200x), and a two-phase collection + showdown (400x).

-What Are the Key Numbers for Wanted Dead or a Wild?
+Key Numbers and Statistics for Wanted Dead or a Wild

 | Metric | Value |